 Students who withdraw from technology classes during a semester will remain enrolled in their academic program through the end of that semester.
-If students intend to take classes in the following semester as matriculated students, they must contact the Admissions Office to request an extension of their academic program, or apply for and be accepted to another academic program at the College.
+If students intend to take classes in the following semester as matriculated students, they must contact the Admissions Office to determine if they need to request an extension of their academic program, or apply for and be accepted to another academic program at the College.